jakub-piecuch/social-media-poster-web/application-summary.md

 │   │   ├── constants/         # Frontend constants
 │   │   └── styles/            # Global styles
 │   └── api/                   # Backend package
-│       ├── controllers/       # Request handlers (similar to Spring controllers) │       ├── services/          # Business logic layer
-│       ├── models/            # Data models and schemas
+all these below for api will be domain driven so each document stored in db will have its own package with all these │       ├── controllers/       # Request handlers (similar to Spring controllers) │       ├── services/          # Business logic layer │       ├── models/            # Data models and schemas